hsgweon/honeypi/README.md

 ASVs_taxonomy_2.txt
 ```

-Then execute the following commands - watch out for the order of files.
+Once you have these files ready, then execute the following commands - watch out for the order of files (they need to be in the precise order)

 ```
 source activate honeypi_env